sdind/genome_annotation_workflow/README.md

 * **Annotation evaluation**: Evaluates the gene predictions using [BUSCO](https://busco.ezlab.org).

 ## Configuration
+**Cluster Configuration**: This workflow is tailored for our specific SLURM cluster setup.
+Please adjust the profile settings accordingly.
+**Local Execution**: If you're interested in running this workflow locally, a customised version suitable for local environments is available at [WorkflowHub](https://workflowhub.eu/workflows/569).

 The workflow requires a configuration file (config.yaml) to specify the input and output directories, file paths, and other parameters.
 Make sure to update the configuration file with your specific paths and settings before running the workflow.
 RNA-seq data: The raw RNA-seq data should be organized in a directory specified in the configuration file.
 The following parameters have to be customized in the configuration file: